 Do self-employed people need life insurance?

 If anyone depends on your income - a partner, children, or a business with employees - then life insurance is worth serious consideration.
-Unlike employees, you have no employer-provided safety net.
-Life insurance ensures your family can cover the mortgage, debts, and living expenses if you die, and can also provide funds to wind down or transition your business.
+Without an employer safety net, you need to create your own.
+Life insurance ensures your family can cover the mortgage, clear debts, and maintain their living standard if you die.
+It can also provide funds to manage business wind-down or transition.

 How is income protection calculated for self-employed people?

-Insurers typically look at your average taxable income over the past 2-3 financial years, as declared in your IRD tax returns.
+Insurers typically assess your average taxable income over the past 2-3 financial years, as reported in your ATO tax returns.
 The maximum benefit is usually 75% of this average income.
 If your income has been growing, some providers will consider projected income with supporting evidence.
-Agreed value policies lock in a benefit amount at application, which can be beneficial if your income fluctuates.
+Agreed value policies lock in a benefit amount at application, which protects against income fluctuations.

 What is key person insurance and do I need it?

-Key person insurance provides a lump sum to your business if a key individual (often the owner or a critical employee) dies or becomes permanently incapacitated.
-The funds can be used to hire a replacement, cover lost revenue, repay business debts, or fund an orderly wind-down.
-If your business depends heavily on one or two people, key person cover is worth considering.
+Key person insurance provides a lump sum to your business if a critical individual (usually the owner or a key revenue generator) dies or becomes permanently disabled.
+The funds help the business survive the transition.
+If your business depends heavily on one or two people to generate income, key person cover provides an important buffer for business continuity.

-Can I get income protection if my income varies a lot?
+Can I get income protection if my income varies significantly?

 Yes.
-Insurers understand that self-employed income fluctuates.
-They typically average your income over 2-3 years to smooth out variations.
-Agreed value policies are particularly useful for variable income as they lock in a benefit amount at application time, meaning a low-income year at claim time does not reduce your payout.
+Insurers understand that self-employed income fluctuates and typically average your declared income over 2-3 financial years.
+Agreed value policies are particularly useful for variable income as they lock in a benefit amount at application time, so a low-income year when you claim does not reduce your payout.
+Keep clean tax records to support your application.

-What happens to my insurance if my business fails?
+What happens to my insurance if my business closes?

-Your personal life insurance policy continues regardless of your business circumstances - it is a personal contract between you and the insurer.
-Income protection will continue as long as you pay premiums.
-Key person insurance owned by the business would typically be cancelled if the business ceases to operate.
-Maintaining personal cover even through business difficulties is important.
+Personal life insurance and income protection continue regardless of your business circumstances - they are personal contracts between you and the insurer.
+Key person insurance owned by the business would typically be cancelled if the business ceases operating.
+Maintaining personal cover through business difficulties is important, as you may be at higher risk of stress-related illness during tough periods.

 Ready to Compare Life Insurance for Your Business?

-Compare life insurance estimates from AU's top providers in under 2 minutes.
-Find the right cover for your self-employed lifestyle - it's 100% free.
+Compare life insurance and income protection estimates from Australia's leading providers in under 2 minutes.
+Protect your self-employed lifestyle - it is 100% free.

 Compare Estimates